 Gance’s triptych effect of layered images stacked horizontally and vertically on the screen – borrowed by the Eameses -- also can be found in the experimental work of other early 20th century film directors.
 The montage editing developed fully by Gance emerged most powerfully in Eisenstein, who acknowledged the debt.
 Eisenstein’s correspondence with Ezra Pound linked montage with Imagism as an explicitly symbolic and non-narrative means of juxtaposing images to create meaning in the minds of the audience through spatial proximity.
 The rapid cutting of images intended to overwhelm and affect the senses not by a logic of argumentation but by on onslaught of information and perceptual input became essential to the Eameses’ Think.
 The formal editing capacities and opportunities afforded through Gance’s innovations resulted in both immersive efficacy and rather frequent befuddlement on the part of the pavilion attendees.

 The multiscreen strategy the Eameses first used in Moscow with Glimpses and again later for Think clearly owe a debt to the innovations of Gance.
 However they also draw on another strand of European avant-garde theater and performance, more recent iterations of which they encountered at the 1958 Brussels World’s Fair.
-There Le Corbusier’s multimedia show entitled Poem Electronique provided an explicit display of Phillips technology in the service of social commentary and political critique of 20th century injustice – all of it combined with a veiled suggestion that humanity’s riffs might be healed with his architectural designs.
-Also at the Brussels fair were displays by the Czech avant-garde theater designer Josef Svoboda, one of which, Polyekron, arranged screens at unconventional angles, shapes and sizes for projection, allowing the viewer to be bombarded by projected images in an immersive and disorienting manner.
-Both Le Corbusier and Svoboda owed a great deal to the projection experiments by graphic designer Herbert Bayer’s 1930 Diagram of the Field of Vision and projected theater works from the 1920s by Erwin Piscator in collaboration with Walter Gropius.
+There Le Corbusier’s multimedia show entitled Poème électronique provided an explicit display of Phillips technology in the service of social commentary and political critique of 20th century injustice – all of it combined with a veiled suggestion that humanity’s riffs might be healed with his architectural designs.
+Also at the Brussels fair were displays by the Czech avant-garde theater designer Josef Svoboda, one of which, Polyekran, arranged screens at unconventional angles, shapes and sizes for projection, allowing the viewer to be bombarded by projected images in an immersive and disorienting manner.
+Both Le Corbusier and Svoboda owed a great deal to the projection experiments by graphic designer Herbert Bayer’s 1930 Diagram of the Field of Vision, whose alternative exhibition practices had been on display at the MOMA in the 1940s and 50s, and projected theater works from the 1920s by Erwin Piscator in collaboration with Walter Gropius.
 Various scholars, including Colomina, Kirkham, Schuldenfrei and (much earlier) Paul Schrader have traced specific elements of these longer range influences displayed by Le Corbusier and Svobda that trace back to early 20th century avant-garde experiments in projective technologies that found their way into the Eameses’ installations, though in a much tamer fashion and with a markedly different ideological agenda in 1959, but more clearly in1964.
 These displays in Brussels, as well as the earlier models from the 20s, spoke neatly to the Eameses’ experimentations with informational and rhetorical display provided in their 1952 “A Rough Sketch or a Sample Lesson for a Hypothetical Course” and confirmed similar formalist desires and interests made possible through technological innovation. (see “The Sample Lessons” section in Ince and Johnson 225-265)